The NHS COVID-19 vaccination programme is well underway, with patients called for vaccination in priority list order:

 I am a Carer - can I receive vaccination?

-If you are employed to provide direct personal care this comes under priority Group 2 - please check vaccination arrangements with your employer in the first instance.
+If you are employed to provide direct personal care this comes under priority Group 2 - please check vaccination arrangements with your employer.
+You should be able to attend a Mass Vaccination Centre.

 Unpaid carers qualify under priority Group 6 if: